Destinations Italy Florence & Tuscany

 Must orderschiacciata + espresso

-The Baldesi siblings opened this on Via Santa Monaca to do bread properly: long-ferment schiacciata, real croissants, sourdough loaves that locals queue for.
-Sit at the wooden communal table with an espresso and a slice of schiacciata with prosciutto.
-The almond croissants are gone by 10.
-Go before then.
+The Santo Bevitore team's Oltrarno bakery on Via Santa Monaca — Marco and Martina Baldesi with longtime collaborator Stefano Sebastiani, the same trio behind Il Santo Bevitore.
+Long-ferment schiacciata, real croissants, sourdough loaves that locals queue for.
+Sit at the communal table with an espresso and a slice of schiacciata with prosciutto; the almond croissants are gone by 10, so go before then.

 OltrarnoCommunal tablesPre-10 a.m.